What color to dye over green hair when it’s time for changes?

 What may be done if the bleached hair turned green after dying?

-A common concern of the ones that love to dye the hair by themselves is dyed hair turned green.
+- A common concern of the ones that love to dye their hair by themselves is dyed hair turned green.
 This may happen because of the contact with water that contains chlorine.

-The chlorine is the most common reason why blonde hair turned green after coloring.
+- The chlorine is the most common reason why blonde hair turns green after coloring.

 Using henna for coloring may also be the reason why hair turned green after dying brown.